Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions

 \subsubsection{Network Traffic Collection}

 To capture network traffic to and from the devices, we set up a Raspberry Pi Wi-Fi access point using existing ``IoT Inspector'' software~\cite{iot_inspector}.
 This configures the Raspberry Pi such that all traffic through the Wi-Fi network is captured and stored locally as PCAP files.
 Upon setting up the robotic arm, IoT device, and Raspberry Pi access point, we instruct the arm to interact with the device as described in the following section.
 These interactions cause the device to generate bidirectional network traffic that is recorded for analysis.
 Since the recorded PCAP files contain the source and destination addresses of captured network packets, we can use tools such as Wireshark~\cite{wireshark} to separate packets generated specifically by the IoT device from background traffic.
-For testing this approach with Echo-Show5 and Sensi-Thermostat, we specifically filter the captured traffic to include only Transmission Control Protocol (TCP) packets sent to or from these devices' Ethernet MAC addresses.
+To test this approach with the Echo-Show5 and Sensi-Thermostat, we filter the captured traffic to include only Transmission Control Protocol (TCP) packets sent to or from these devices' Ethernet MAC addresses.
 We also include background TCP traffic collected during periods without device interactions (idle time) to help evaluate the effectiveness of our approach.